pdjr-beatrice/log/README.md

-# log - ship log system
+# log - a simple log system

-This project provides a collection of scripts which can be used to build and interrogate a repository of daily log files which track data recovered from a
+__log__ provides a collection of scripts which can be used to build and interrogate a repository of daily log files which track data recovered from arbitrary remote sources via HTTP GET requests.
+The system was developed to maintain and publish a ship's log using data available from the vessel's
 [Signal K](http://www.signalk.org) Node Server.

 The log system repository is simply a file system directory containing a